Jubel-BRACU/MyResume/README.md

 My Resume

 # Objective
 This app is an iOS App representation of my Resume.
-It's a failry intutive app, once installed and run.
+It's a fairly intutive app, once installed and run.

 In short however:

-- the app launches to a main screen which uses a segement controller to switch between various information screens (view controllers) that show case various aspects of my career within the software development industry, iOS Development, as well as highlighting iOS Projects developed, education and vocational training / certfications.
+- the app launches to a main screen which uses a segment controller to switch between various information screens (view controllers) that show case various aspects of my career within the software development industry, iOS Development, as well as highlighting iOS Projects developed, education and vocational training / certfications.

-- Additonal informaton can be sought on the experience and iOS Projects segments by clicking the more link.
+- Additional information can be sought on the experience and iOS Projects segments by clicking the more link.
 This will display a Details Screen (Detail View Controller) with more information.

 - There is also a short gif included further below in this readme file demonstrating the app.